mathieuprog/user-locale/README.md

 It first gets the list of countries which use the user's time zone (for instance, "Asia/Bangkok" is used in Thailand, Vietnam, Laos and Cambodia), then filters out this list by any country code present in the preferred language tags (for instance, `['th', 'th-TH']` includes the country code of Thailand).

-If the function returns only a single element, the confidence of having the right country is pretty high.
+If the function returns only one element, it is fairly likely that the identified country is correct.

 ### First day of the week